AlexanderMohan/spectacular-moon/content/pages/index.md

       We provide technology expertise and support to help your business reduce its costs and optimise your sales, all for an industry-beating price.
 We make sense of an overcomplicated market so that you don't have to.

+      Supporting businesses across South and Central Scotland, as well as Inverness, North East England, and Yorkshire.
   - type: portfolio_section
     section_id: latest-projects
     layout_style: tiles